lsmvivek/jules_installation/README.md

-# jules_installation
+# JULES Installation, setup and run.
 Get started with JULES land surface energy balance model.
 # JULES Land Surface Model Installation

-Welcome to the JULES Land Surface Model installation repository!
+Welcome my reop!
 This repository contains documentation and scripts to facilitate the installation of JULES for research purposes.

 ## JULES Overview

-[JULES](https://jules.jchmr.org)(http://jules-lsm.github.io/) (Joint UK Land Environment Simulator) is a community land surface model designed for use in a range of applications, including climate and land-use research.
+[JULES](https://jules.jchmr.org)(http://jules-lsm.github.io/) (Joint UK Land Environment Simulator) is a community land surface model designed for use in a range of applications, including climate and land-use research and is actively used by UK-Met office for forecasting.

 ## Installation Guide